-- C Report documents produced by the electronic data collection system are routinely verified to ensure the accuracy of the information reported; - C Electronic data collection system security is maintained; - C Archives of electronic data and accompanying software are maintained in a secure location, and - ${\mathfrak l}$ Off-site backup and storage of electronic data is maintained. - 3.6.2.2 Descriptions of archive storage areas for the electronic data and the software required to access data archives. - 3.6.2.3 A list of authorized personnel who have access to electronic data collection system functions and to archived data. - 3.7 CSF Organization and Assembly - 3.7.1 The Contractor shall have written SOPs for CSF organization and assembly which accurately reflect the procedures used by the laboratory. - 3.7.2 The written SOPs for CSF organization and assembly shall ensure that the procedures listed below are in-use at the laboratory. - C Documents relating to the CSF are maintained in a secure location; - C All original laboratory forms and copies of SDG-related logbook pages are included in the CSF; - C Laboratory documents are photocopied in a manner to provide complete and legible replicates; - ${f C}$ All documents relevant to each SDG are included in the CSF; - C Sample tags are encased in clear plastic bags by the document control officer or a designated representative before being placed in the CSF; - ${f C}$ The CSF is organized and assembled on an SDG-specific basis; - C Original documents which contain information relating to more than one SDG are filed in the CSF of the lowest SDG and copies are referenced to originals in the event that an original document contains information relating to more than one SDG; - C Each CSF is submitted with a completed Form DC-2, and resubmitted CSFs are submitted with a new or revised Form DC-2; - C Each page of the CSF is stamped with a sequential number and the page number ranges are recorded in the columns provided on Form DC-2.
+- 3.7 Complete Sample Delivery Group (SDG) File (CSF) Organization and Assembly - 3.7.1 The Contractor shall have written SOPs for CSF organization and assembly which accurately reflect the procedures used by the laboratory. - 3.7.2 The written SOPs for CSF organization and assembly shall ensure that the procedures listed below are in-use at the laboratory. - C Documents relating to the CSF are maintained in a secure location; - C All original laboratory forms and copies of SDG-related logbook pages are included in the CSF; - Laboratory documents are photocopied in a manner to provide complete and legible replicates; - ${f C}$ All documents relevant to each SDG are included in the CSF; - C Sample tags are encased in clear plastic bags by the Document Control Officer or a designated representative before being placed in the CSF; - C The CSF is organized and assembled on an SDG-specific basis; - C Original documents that contain information relating to more than one SDG are filed in the CSF of the lowest SDG, and copies are referenced to originals in the event that an original document contains information relating to more than one SDG; - C Each CSF is submitted with a completed Form DC-2, and resubmitted CSFs are submitted with a new or revised Form DC-2; - C Each page of the CSF is stamped with a sequential number and the page number ranges are recorded in the columns provided on Form DC-2.
 Intentional gaps in the page numbering sequence are recorded in the "Comments" section of Form DC-2.
-Inserted documents are recorded in the "Other Records" section of Form DC-2;

-- Consistency and completeness of the CSF are verified by the document control officer or a designated representative; - C Shipments of deliverable packages are documented by the document control officer or a designated representative; - C Deliverable packages are shipped by the document control officer or a designated representative using custody seals in a manner such that opening the packages would break the seals, and - Custody seals are signed and dated by the document control officer or a designated representative before placing them on deliverable packages.
+Inserted documents are recorded in the "Other Records" section of Form DC-2; - Consistency and completeness of the CSF are verified by the Document Control Officer or a designated representative; - C Shipments of deliverable packages are documented by the Document Control Officer or a designated representative; - C Deliverable packages are shipped by the Document Control Officer or a designated representative using custody seals in a manner such that opening the packages would break the seals; and - Custody seals are signed and dated by the Document Control Officer or a designated representative before placing them on deliverable packages.

-EXHIBIT G

-GLOSSARY OF TERMS

-ALIQUOT - A measured portion of a sample or solution, taken for sample preparation and/or analysis.
+EXHIBIT G GLOSSARY OF TERMS ALIQUOT - A measured portion of a sample or solution, taken for sample preparation and/or analysis.

-ANALYSIS DATE/TIME - The date and military time of the injection of the sample, standard, or blank into the HRGC/HRMS.
+ANALYSIS DATE/TIME - The date and military time of the injection of the sample, standard, or blank into the High Resolution Gas Chromatography/High Resolution Mass Spectrometry (HRGC/HRMS).